-Agricultural water suppliers are expected to comply with water planning and measurement laws, and to submit their Agricultural Water Management Plans (AWMPs) to the California Department of Water Resources (DWR) every five years as required by the California Water Conservation Act of 2009 (SB X7-7).
+Agricultural water suppliers are expected to comply with water planning and measurement laws, and to submit their AWMPs to DWR every five years as required by the California Water Conservation Act of 2009 (SB X7-7).
 Agricultural water supplies are to report annually on aggregated water deliveries to farms.